Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.

 You can invite government partners, contractors, etc. to specific project channels to foster collaboration and asynchronous communication with the team.
 Several projects have created specific channels that end with

 -partners.
 Our partners may be invited as single-channel guests at no cost to the project or agency.
-Giving partners access to more than one channel will be billed the normal Slack user rate to your IAA.
+TTS reserves the right to bill for partners with access to more than channel your IAA / budget line at the normal Slack user rate.
+When possible, we prefer to set up shared channels with partners over having multi-channel guests.

 - Create a